Teaching and Learning Certificate of Completion

 time.
 Subsequent sections of the class are remunerated at approximately $50 per contact hour.

-Q and A about the Certification of Completion
+Q and A about the Certificate of Completion

 Who is eligible to take the courses?

 All full- and part-time Hudson Valley and EOC faculty may participate at no cost except for materials, if needed.

 To earn a Certificate of Completion, participants will finish six courses — two from each of the key areas (Pedagogy, Classroom Management, and Integrating Instructional Technology).
 Courses will be listed on the CET webpage